 FASB Statement No. 149, Amendment of Statement 133 on Derivative Instruments and Hedging Activities, provides guidance on the circumstances in which a loan commitment must be accounted for as derivative.
 This guidance applies to commitments issued after June 30, 2003.
 Commitments issued before July 1, 2003, are addressed by FASB Statement No. 133 Implementation Issue No. C13.
 Banks must follow the guidance in Statement No. 149 and Issue No. C13 for Call Report purposes.
-Statement No. 149 differs somewhat from Issue No. C13.
-For further information on Issue No. C13, please refer to the reporting guidance on loan commitments in the Call Report Supplemental Instructions for September 30, 2003.
-These Supplemental Instructions can be accessed via the FFIEC's Web site (www.ffiec.gov/PDF/FFIEC forms/FFIEC031 041 suppinst0903.pdf).

-Under Statement No. 149, loan commitments that relate to the origination of mortgage loans that will be held for sale, commonly referred to as interest rate lock commitments, must be accounted for as derivatives by the issuer of the commitment.
+Under Statement No. 149, loan commitments that relate to the origination of mortgage loans that will be held for sale must be accounted for as derivatives by the issuer of the commitment.
 Commitments to originate mortgage loans that will be held for investment purposes and commitments to originate other types of loans are not considered derivatives.
 However, for commitments to purchase or sell existing loans, the definition of a derivative in FASB Statement No. 133, Accounting for Derivative Instruments and Hedging Activities, (see page A-26 of the Glossary section of the Call Report instructions) should be applied to these commitments to determine whether they meet this definition and are subject to the provisions of Statement No. 133.